 The Kilauea volcano has been erupting continuously since 1983 making it the world’s most active volcano.
 The nearby Mauna Loa volcano also has erupted during that time.
 I first visited Volcanoes during a geology trip in 2006 and it was one of the first places that I returned to when I began traveling in 2007.
 It is a total geek out for geologists and anyone with an interest in Earth Science.
 What you see when visiting the park will totally depend on your luck.
 I’ve been there twice and never have seen lava flowing on the surface.
 When I was on Maui recently, a new fissure opened and there was lava spurting up 80 feet.
 You never know what you are going to get.

 4) Kakadu National Park, Australia

 If you think of a national park in Australia, most people will probably think of Uluru.
-It is a great place, but in the end it is just a big rock.
-Kakadu is Australian version of the Serengeti or Yellowstone.
+It is a great place, but in the end, it is just a big rock.
+Kakadu is an Australian version of the Serengeti or Yellowstone.
 There is abundant wildlife all over the park, which is something you can’t see in most of Australia.
 There are wetlands, prairies and rock formations.
-You can see many different bird species, 20 foot crocodiles, kangaroos, and giant termite mounds.
-On top of the natural wonders of the park, it also contains one of the best preserved collection of ancient aboriginal rock art in Australia.
-The park is about a two hour drive from Darwin in the Northern Territory.
+You can see many different bird species, 20-foot crocodiles, kangaroos, and giant termite mounds.
+On top of the natural wonders of the park, it also contains one of the best-preserved collection of ancient Aboriginal rock art in Australia.
+The park is about a two-hour drive from Darwin in the Northern Territory.